Apps That Help Fight Food Waste

 - Third, the food that’s wasted is adding to the carbon footprints of individuals, households, and businesses.

-- Fourth, with over a million starving people in the world, we should be more conscious of the amount of food we throw out.
+- Fourth, with 8.4 million people in the UK in food poverty, we should be more conscious of the amount of food we throw out.

-In short, food waste, which seems insignificant when seen in isolation, can actually impact our planet considerably.
+In short, food waste, which seems insignificant when seen in isolation, can impact our planet considerably.

 Preventing food waste